Town Hall

 Slow looking

 Leuven's civic core works because important pieces sit close together: Gothic stone, a church interior, art-city context, cafe edges, and a public square that changes by hour.
-The page should help readers slow down before sending them toward the university streets or beer evening.
+Spend time here before continuing towards the university streets or an evening at Oude Markt.

 Use the church to shift from facade to interior, from square energy to art, worship, and longer city memory.

-Bring museum context in when the reader wants Leuven as an art city, not only as a market square.
+Bring museum context in when you want Leuven as an art city, not only as a market square.

 Keep the UNESCO layer factual and careful, tied to civic history rather than used as a generic prestige label.